nlgranger/SeqTools/README.rst

 `tf.data <https://www.tensorflow.org/guide/datasets>`_.
 The interface of these
 libraries focuses on `iterators
 <https://docs.python.org/3/library/stdtypes.html#iterator-types>`_ to access
-transformed elements, contary to SeqTools which also provides arbitrary reads via indexing.
+transformed elements, contrary to SeqTools which also provides arbitrary reads via indexing.